-- 3. The IP address you have entered is set in the IP Addresses.
-Click Next. - 4.
-Configure the monitor settings.
-Do not change the default value.
+- 4. The IP address you have entered is set in the IP Addresses.
 Click Next. - 5.
 Specify the recovery target.
 Click Browse. - 6.
 Click ManagementGroup in the tree view and click OK.
 ManagementGroup is set in the Recovery Target. - 7.
-Set 1 in the Reactivation Threshold box.
+Set 1 in the Maximum Reactivation Count box.
 Click Finish.
-The IP monitor resource ipw1 is added to the Monitor Resource Definitions.
+The IP monitor resource ipw1 is added to the Monitor Resource List.